mobilecoinfoundation/mobilecoin/mobilecoind/README.md

 #### Example Invocation

-This invocation connects to two consensus validators in the MobileCoin demo network, uses their respective S3 buckets to download new blocks, polls every second for updates and provides a MobileCoinD API on port 4444.
+This invocation connects to two validator nodes in the MobileCoin demo network, uses their respective S3 buckets to download new blocks, polls every second for updates and provides a MobileCoinD API on port 4444.

->Note: The MobileCoin Daemon validates attestation evidence from the Consensus Validators, and so needs to know whether those validators are running with hardware SGX or in simulation mode, via the `SGX_MODE` variable.
+>Note: The MobileCoin Daemon validates attestation evidence from the validator nodes, and so needs to know whether those validators are running with hardware SGX or in simulation mode, via the `SGX_MODE` variable.
 In addiiton it needs to know whether the enclave was built in debug or relase, via the `IAS_MODE` variable.

 ```
 SGX_MODE=HW IAS_MODE=PROD CONSENSUS_ENCLAVE_CSS=$(pwd)/consensus-enclave.css \